pabloblancog/pabloblancog.github.io/_posts/2019-9-28-Painless-UI-Testing.md

 }
 ```

-### 4. Reusing methods
+### 4b.
+Reusing methods
 Sometimes we need to check different cases for a single method.
-For example, some different inputs on a textfield.
 If we replicate the same instructions in every test case, the code become duplicated.
 For reusing some code between test cases, we can use helper methods.
 For example: